Christopher J. Merken

 Before joining Dechert, Mr. Merken clerked for the Honorable Jane R. Roth of the U.S. Court of Appeals for the Third Circuit and the Honorable Madeline H. Haikala of the U.S. District Court for the Northern District of Alabama.
 He also externed for the Honorable Mark A. Kearney of the U.S. District Court for the Eastern District of Pennsylvania.
 Mr. Merken was a Dechert summer associate in 2019.

-• Representing a financial technology company in a breach of contract, breach of fiduciary duty, and trade secrets action in the Southern District of New York arising out of former executive's alleged misconduct.
+• Financial technology company and its CEO in litigation including breach of contract, breach of fiduciary duty, theft of trade secrets, tort, and employment claims arising out of former executive’s alleged misconduct (S.D.N.Y.).

 Business Advice